WordPress/openverse/documentation/reference/consent_decision_making.md

 into two separate sections to allow time for the revision round after reactions are shared.

-Even in these cases, however, the proposal should still be written in a GitHub PR or discussion.
+Even in these cases, however, the text of the proposal should still be written in a GitHub PR or discussion and available for all participants to read _before_ the lightening process.

-Differences in structure
+Differences in structure for the "lightening process" from the asynchronous process are as follows:

+- Rather than tying the question and reaction rounds together, they are separate rounds.
+Therefore, the rounds are as follows:
+  1. Question
+  1. Reaction
+  1. Revision
+  1. Objection
+  1. Objection revision
+- Each round should have notes taken clearly documenting the questions, reactions, objections, and discussions for each (as appropriate).
+Priority should be given to questions and objections that require revising the proposal.

 ## How to follow the process in different settings